serpient/form-creator/README.md

 ### [Live Link Here!](https://serpient.github.io/form-creator/)

-## Introduction
+# Introduction
-This form-creator was parsed from where it was originally written ([Chingu repo](https://github.com/chingu-x/chingu-frontend/tree/master) / August 2018) so it's easier to see its function.
+This form-creator was parsed from where it was originally written ([Chingu repo](https://github.com/chingu-x/chingu-frontend/tree/master) / August 2018 / First Version of FormCreator ) so it's easier to see its function.

 ## Repo setup
 ```